 Benedictine University has several agreements with institutions around the globe.
 Students interested in studying under terms stated in a formal agreement between Benedictine University and their home institution should work with International Programs and Services to determine the application requirements per the formal agreement.
 Students studying as short-term students are those students who are not intending to get a degree from Benedictine but would like to study for a short period of time.
 It is the responsibility of the student to work with their home institution to confirm their financial obligations to both their home institution and Benedictine University.
-Please contact IPS@ben.edu for additional information or visit ben.edu/IPS.
+Please contact IPS@ben.edu/IPS.